Fiction (Coldrain song): Music video

 The music video for "Fiction" was premiered and promoted on Space Shower TV a week before the release of the single on 29 October 2008.
 The video was directed by Suzuki Daishin.

 The music video takes place in a seemingly abandoned house which follows the storyline of a man, played by frontman Masato Hayakawa, and a woman who are in a dysfunctional relationship.
 In the end, it is revealed that the relationship is fake, which plays into the meaning of the song.
 The band playing the song and jamming out is intertwined with the storyline.

-As of May 2025, the music video for "Fiction" has over 570K views on YouTube.

 Personnel

 Credits retrieved from singles' liner notes.